 When a new phrase is added to a SMART topic, the system verifies whether or not the phrase is long enough to be accurately identified in the interaction.
-If the phrase is not long enough, a Too Short Terms warning message appears and a red icon (is added to the specific phrase in the Text list.
+If the phrase is not long enough, a Too Short Terms warning message appears and a red icon ( a.

-a.
 Click the short phrase.